Skip to content

 Terminal window

 3. Start the club server.
-No manual migration step is needed — the server reconciles its schema on startup.
+No manual migration step is needed: the server applies any pending schema migrations on startup.

 Blob Store Backup